adey-px/AmaxBoutiqueStore/README.md

 ### Amax Boutique Store
 Fully functional and real-world ecommerce website built entirely with JavaScript stack.
-Its frontend is pure JS and its backend logic is Node.js.
-Shoppers are able to browse all available items in the store, select items into their carts and complete test payment with stripe system.
+Its frontend logic is JavaScript, HTML & CSS and its backend api is built with Node.js & Express framework.
+Shoppers are able to browse all available items in the store, select items into their carts and complete test payment with stripe payment system.